Random Young towers and quenched decay of correlations for predominantly expanding multimodal circle maps: Introduction

 The two aforementioned techniques have their random dynamical system counterparts.
 The first approach is a functional analytical method that depends either on the analysis of non-autonomous Perron-Frobenius operators (see \cite{Atnip, Buzzi,Froyland, VarTher}) or on the description of the stationary measures of the two-point process $f^{(2)}_\omega(x,y) =(f_\omega(x), f_\omega(y))$ on $M\times M$ (see \cite{LToral, BS,Dolg, BMixing}).
-The second technique derives from the theory of random Young towers, which has been actively studied in recent years (see \cite{Alves1,Alves2,Baladi, Du, Su} and the references therein).
-However, constructing random Young towers has proven challenging in several contexts.
+The second technique derives from the theory of random Young towers, which has been actively studied in recent years (see \cite{Alves1,Alves2,Baladi, Du, Su, LSY} and references therein).

-In the literature, the emphasis on constructing random Young towers is primarily based on small perturbations of deterministic chaotic maps.
-While this has resulted in a variety of interesting and important results, it is worth noting that there has been comparatively little work done on constructing Young towers under moderate or large noise perturbations.
-This represents an important gap in the field's current state, as such constructions could have significant implications for understanding the statistical properties of random dynamical systems.
+The construction of random Young towers has proven challenging in several contexts.
+For transitive non-uniformly expanding maps, the construction of a Young tower has been established through two key observations.
+Firstly, given an arbitrarily small open set $U$, there exists a subset $V \subset U$ and an integer $n = n(U)$ such that $f^n(V)$ is a ball of fixed radius $\delta > 0$ and $f^n|_{V}$ is uniformly expanding.
+Secondly, there exists a suitable reference set $\Delta_0 \subset M$ and a natural number $L \in \mathbb{N}$ such that $f^{n+i}(V)$ contains $\Delta_0$ for some $i \in \{0, 1, \ldots, L\}$.
+Additionally, $f^{n+i}|_{V}$ is uniformly hyperbolic.
+These two features combined allow the construction of a Young tower \cite{Alves,Alves1}.

-In this paper, we construct random Young towers and show their quenched decay of correlations for predominantly expanding multimodal circle maps under moderate to large noise perturbations.
-Our techniques rely on a non-trivial adaptation of the construction presented in \cite[Chapters 5 and 6]{Alves}.
-To this end, we define the concept of Young times, which in broad terms, are hyperbolic times that return to a reference set.
-The construction exhibited in this paper exhibits several fundamental characteristics of non-uniformly expanding maps and may prove to be a powerful tool for future constructions.
+The above scheme has been successfully adapted to the random context in \cite{Araujo2003,Vil2018, Su} to build a random Young tower for small perturbations of transitive non-uniformly expanding maps.
+Additionally, in \cite{Baladi} and \cite{Wael2019}, this approach has been combined with prior knowledge of mixing and hyperbolic properties of the systems under consideration.
+This allowed for the construction of random Young towers for small perturbations of the logistic family (within the range of Benedicks and Carleson parameters) and random iterations of LSV maps, respectively.